WybrenKoelmans/VVV/README.md

 1. Add the latest SkyDreams weetjes theme to the new WordPress installation:
 	* You can find our theme in the [https://github.com/SkyDreams/wordpress-theme-weetjes](https://github.com/SkyDreams/wordpress-theme-weetjes) repository
 	* Clone or copy paste this theme to `vagrant-local/www/wordpress-skydreams/htdocs/wp-content/themes/weetjes`
-1. Add the latest SkyDreams weetjes-v2 theme to the new WordPress installation:
+1. Add version 2.0 of the SkyDreams weetjes-v2 theme to the new WordPress installation:
-	* You can find our theme in the [https://github.com/SkyDreams/wordpress-theme-weetjes-v2](https://github.com/SkyDreams/wordpress-theme-weetjes-v2) repository
+	* You can find our theme in the [https://github.com/SkyDreams/wordpress-theme-weetjes-v2/tree/2.0](https://github.com/SkyDreams/wordpress-theme-weetjes-v2/tree/2.0) repository
 	* Clone or copy paste this theme to `vagrant-local/www/wordpress-skydreams/htdocs/wp-content/themes/weetjes-v2`
+1. Add version 2.1 of the SkyDreams weetjes-v2 theme to the new WordPress installation:
+	* You can find our theme in the [https://github.com/SkyDreams/wordpress-theme-weetjes-v2/tree/2.1](https://github.com/SkyDreams/wordpress-theme-weetjes-v2/tree/2.1) repository
+	* Clone or copy paste this theme to `vagrant-local/www/wordpress-skydreams/htdocs/wp-content/themes/wordpress-theme-weetjes-v2.1`
 1. Update Weetjes plugins
     * Extract plugins_homedeal.zip from `\\srv-fs01\it\Dev-DBs\` in the `vagrant-local/www/wordpress-skydreams/htdocs/wp-content/plugins` directory
 1. Update Weetjes assets